-This chapter applies to all street-facing facades of all single-family detached and duplex and corner duplex dwellings, including manufactured homes.
+This chapter applies to all street-facing facades of all single-family detached residential units and duplexes, referred to herein as "residences," including manufactured homes not within a manufactured home park.

-- A. New single-family detached residential units and duplexes or new garages or expansions of an existing garage on properties with this use require compliance with OCMC 17.14.030 through 17.14.050, OCMC 17.21 or OCMC 17.22, as well as OCMC 17.14.080 and 17.14.090. - B. The standards in OCMC 17.14.060, 17.14.080 and 17.14.090 apply to all corner duplexes or new garages or expansions of an existing garage on properties with this use. - C. Dwellings on a flag lot with a pole length of 100 feet or greater are exempt from OCMC 17.14.030-17.14.050.
+- A. New single-family detached residential units and duplexes or new garages or expansions of an existing garage on properties with this use require compliance with OCMC 17.14.030 through 17.14.050, OCMC 17.21 or OCMC 17.22 if applicable, as well as OCMC 17.14.080 and 17.14.090. - B. Residences on a flag lot with a pole length of one hundred feet or greater are exempt from OCMC 17.14.030-17.14.050. - C. Compliance with minimum public improvements standards in OCMC Chapter 16.12 is required. - D. The creation of a duplex through conversion of an existing single-family detached residential unit is exempt from the standards of this chapter.

 For the purpose of this chapter, garages are defined as structures, or portions thereof used or designed to be used for the parking of vehicles, including carports.
-For purposes of this section, garages do not include detached Accessory Dwelling Units which are not part of a detached garage.
+For purposes of this section, garages do not include detached accessory dwelling units which are not part of a detached garage.
 The garage width shall be measured based on the foremost four feet of the interior garage walls or carport cover.